 Most of my working life was spent in the nuclear industry.
-But I now volunteer for CND Peace Education.
+But I now volunteer for the Campaign for Nuclear Disarmament (CND).
 These are really quite opposite – the nuclear industry creates nuclear weapons, but CND wants them banned.
 What made me switch sides?
 A documentary called Countdown to Zero was the starting point for me.
 It jolted me to do some research of my own.
 The facts shocked me, especially concerning the terrible suffering of the people of Hiroshima and Nagasaki.
 I was also surprised about just how little I knew, even with my nuclear background, and I thought that probably most people didn’t know either.
-So that’s why I’m now involved in peace education – to share the facts so that people can make an informed opinion.
+I thought that maybe I can help to plug the gap a little, hence this website plus my work in CND Peace Education.

 The atomic bombings of Hiroshima and Nagasaki in 1945 are the only times nuclear weapons have been used on real people.
 Most died a lingering and tortuous death.
 Survivors also suffered, even till today.
 To have any idea of what a nuclear weapon really is we must try to understand their suffering – that’s the purpose of the three videos below.